Thank you for entrusting us with the care of your pet.

 • Subject to availability

-• Only one voucher can be used per animal per transaction
+• For all vouchers, only one voucher can be used per animal per transaction

 • Any additional cost exceeding the value of the voucher will be paid by the redeemer